 We’ll start by talking about how you can use Google to attract new clients.

 Engaging clients with Google

-To use Google AdWords, you only need a Google account and a credit card.
+To use Google Ads, you only need a Google account and a credit card.

 Then, you’re ready to find your audience.

 To do that, you can use Google’s Keyword Planner.
 Follow their steps to create your first campaign and work within the rules they set.

 (Breaking the rules can result in penalties from Google HQ, which make it harder for you to use PPC.)

 Now, create a list of keywords that potential clients might use on Google.

 - Cold rolling in [your city]

 - Industrial metal lathe services for clock parts